kubesimplify/website/README.md

 Kubesimplfy's new website.
 This codebase is what runs on [Kubesimplify](https://kubesimplify.github.io/website/).
 For new developers getting started, run the following in your terminal:

+Fork the repo by clicking the fork button.
+This will create a copy of the repo in your account, changes done here will not be shown in the main repo.

 Download the code to your computer:

     $ git clone https://kubesimplify.github.io/website/ && cd site